BananaPuncher714/RadioBoard/README.md

 - Gifs require a `gif` option, which tells the location of a gif relative to the image folder.

 ## Tutorials:
-For more, check out the Github wiki and repo!
+For more, check out the [Github wiki](https://github.com/BananaPuncher714/RadioBoard/wiki) and [repo](https://github.com/BananaPuncher714/RadioBoard)!
+You can find the javadocs [here](https://bananapuncher714.github.io/RadioBoard/)

 ## Credits
 ### Contributors: